softwarespot/PubSub/README.md

 ### Interface

 The module uses an underlying interface which is exposed via the `getInterface` function and therefore can be used adjacent to the global PubSub module without interference.
-The functions exposed are `subscribe`, `unsubscribe`, `publish` and `clear`.
+The functions exposed are `subscribe`, `unsubscribe`, `publish`, `clear` and `getVersion`.
 See above for details about usage.

 ```javascript
     // Retrieve the module's interface